 You’re legally protected from discrimination on any of those grounds by the Equality Act 2010.

-If you believe that you have been discriminated against, what should you do?
+If you believe that you have been discriminated against

 It is important to get all the information you can about what has happened and to act quickly.

 - ask for any decisions to be in writing

 - get the names and job titles of the people involved